ward/run/_drafts/2018-05-27-20km-door-brussel.md

 - Decent net uphill in the first half
 - Add on to that three tunnels
 - Bit more downhill in the second half
-- Easiness of second half negated by a 40m climb over 1 km starting neatly around 2.5 km from the finish
+- Easiness of second half negated by a 40m climb over the course of 1 km starting neatly around 2.5 km from the finish

 ## Goals and Strategy